Planning a bathroom

 Asking yourself these questions will help you refine the little changes to make or elements to incorporate that will make a lot of difference to your bathroom and your enjoyment of it.

-You can visit our page on bathroom furniture for more information on planning the storage in your bathroom and to discover how bathroom owners rate bathroom furniture from big-name brands such as Homebase and Bathstore.
+You can visit our page on bathroom furniture for more information on planning the storage in your bathroom and to discover how bathroom owners rate bathroom furniture from big-name brands such as B&Q, Victoria Plum and Bathstore.
 Read on below for luxury bathroom ideas, as well as how to update your bathroom on a budget.

 The bathroom is generally one of the smallest spaces in the house, but that doesn't mean it can't be luxurious, even on a budget.
 Small touches, such as expensive-looking tiles or taps, will have more impact in a small space and won't be too costly.
 For inspiration, flick through our gallery below for design ideas that will add a touch of luxury to any bathroom.